CommunityHoneyNetwork/chn-docs/docs/conpot.md

 ### Configuration Options

-The following options are supported in the `/etc/sysconfig/conpot` or `/etc/default/conpot` files:
+The following options are supported in the `/etc/default/conpot` file:

 * DEBUG: (boolean) Enable more verbose output to the console
 * IP_ADDRESS: IP address of the host running the honeypot container